mwikstrom/scribing/docs/scribing.setdynamictextexpression.md

 ## SetDynamicTextExpression class

-Represents an operation that edit the content of a button
+Represents an operation that sets the expression of dynamic text

 <b>Signature:</b>